How to fix Using 'UseMvc' to configure MVC is not supported while using Endpoint Routing

 Warning MVC1005 Using 'UseMvc' to configure MVC is not supported while using Endpoint Routing.
 To continue using 'UseMvc', please set 'MvcOptions.EnableEndpointRouting = false' inside 'ConfigureServices'.

-Open your Startup class, then modify your code as shown below.
+Open your Startup class, If your code as shown below.

 app.UseEndpoints(endpoints =>